noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - statements to configure each section boundary
   - many overlap and cascade, e.g. the same directive in global > defaults > [frontend,backend] can be overridden

+### security

+- maxconn: set the max # of connections; always set in both _global_ and _defaults_ section
+  - in _global_ at the process level
+  - in _defaults_ at the _backend_ or _frontend_ level
+    - in which they share the total max connections set at the _global_ level
+  - protect against running out of memory
+- stick-table: used for rate limiting
+- rate_abuse:
+- timeout: when a timeout expires haproxy closes the connection;
+  - reduces the risk of deadlocked processes tying up connections
+  - in `mode tcp`: server & client timeout should be identical; haproxy doesnt know who is speaking
+  - timeout connect: how long to wait for a tcp connection to ab ackend server to be established
+  - timeout client: measures inactivity during periods we expect the client to be speaking (e.g. sending tcp segments)
+  - timeout server: measures inactivity when we expect the backend server to be speaking
+- ssl-default-bind-ciphers: ssl & tls ciphers every bind directive will ue by default in order of preference
+- ssl-default-bind-options: configure ssl/tls options
+- prefer-client-cipher: will use client ciphers over the ones specified in _ssl-default-bind-ciphers_

-- observability/monitoring
+### observability/monitoring

 - log: startup|runtime warnings & errors; specify which syslog to use (e.g. Syslog/journald)
   - you need to setup the syslog daemon in order to read logs output by haproxy
+  - log stdout: likely what you want
   - log /dev/log: traditional nix socket where Syslog & journald listen
   - log local0: syslog facility for custom use

-    - log global: informs each subsequent _frontend_ to use these log settings
-  - stats:
+### haproxy

 - stats socket: enables the runtime api
-- routing
-  - acl:
+- group: run as this pre-existing group after initalizing as root
+- user: user as this pre-existing user after initializing as root

+### frontend listeners

 - bind: assigns a listener to a given IP:PORT
   - can be specified multiple times
   - omit the IP to bind to all addresses
   - port can be a single, range, or comma separated list
   - arguments
     - ssl: manage ssl terminations
     - crt: manage TLS terminations
     - process: when _nbproc_ is enabled; specifies which process to use e.g. _process 1_
-  - balance: specifies load balancing strategy for a _backend_
-    - is ignored if ar equest mathes a persistence strategy
-      - (e.g. an ACL forcing a request to route to specific server based on cookie)
-  - cookie: enables cookie-based peristence
-    - SERVERUSED: send this as a cookie to the client; the value is the _server_ that handles the initial request; the client will always go to this server for this session
-      - the name of the server is set by the _cookie_ argument on the _server_ line
 - use_backend: forward requests that match the ACL argument to this backend server
 - default_backend: route all requires to this server that dont match any other ACLs
   - if a request isnt processed by a _use_backend_ or _default_backend_ haproxy responds with _503_
 - http-request: access control for layer 7 requests
   - http-request redirect: respond with a redirect
   - http-request deny: deny a incomming http request
 - default-server: configures defaults for any server lines that follow it

+### backend servers

 - server: heart of the backend section; can be specified multiple times to specify settings and URI for your physical backend servers that fullfil the requests
   - each server must opt into health checks via the _check_ argument on the _server_ or _default-server_ line
 - server-template placeholders for service discovery tools to populate _server_ directives dynamically

+### needs categorization

+- routing
+  - acl: ...
+  - balance: specifies load balancing strategy for a _backend_
+    - is ignored if ar equest mathes a persistence strategy
+      - (e.g. an ACL forcing a request to route to specific server based on cookie)
+  - cookie: enables cookie-based peristence
+    - SERVERUSED: send this as a cookie to the client; the value is the _server_ that handles the initial request; the client will always go to this server for this session
+      - the name of the server is set by the _cookie_ argument on the _server_ line
 - environemnt & variables
   - variables scopes
     - proc{}: var is available during all phases